Finalist teams for "2021 Asia Super Team：Future Land" are here!

-"Fossil" will represent "South Korea" to attend final contests online for the USD$50,000 prize
+"Yeap Medical Supplies Pte Ltd" will represent "Singapore" to attend final contests online for the USD$50,000 prize

 TAIPEI, Oct.
 25, 2021 /PRNewswire/ -- Here comes "2021 Asia Super Team" again!
 It is the eighth consecutive year that the Taiwanese government holds the "Asia Super Team" competition, according to MEET TAIWAN, TAITRA.
 This year, the competition is centered around a new theme—Future Land—inviting enterprises from Japan, Vietnam, Indonesia, Malaysia, South Korea, Singapore, Thailand, the Philippines and Taiwan.
 Nine enterprise teams of four will participate in the November competition.

-The best teams from these Asian regions are more than ready to conquer this year's challenges to earn their "Asia Super Team" championship title.
-In response to Covid-19 and the trend of virtual tour, the competition will be held on a whole new virtual interactive platform, so the team can experience Taiwan in a stress-free and safe environment, such as their home or office.
-The final champion team will win an incentive travel package to Taiwan for their company valued at US$50,000.

 Don't forget to follow the latest news and development on our official fanpage MEET TAIWAN!
 Enter the lucky draw to win a high-end ASUS business laptop by casting your vote!
-Support "Fossil" team from "South Korea" right now, log on our official website during November 8th to 14th and cast your vote!
+Support "Yeap Medical Supplies Pte Ltd" team from "Singapore" right now, log on our official website during November 8th to 14th and cast your vote!
 Don't miss!

 - Time: From 00:00, November 8th, to 23:59, November 14th (GMT +8)